Fixing the foundation first: master data

 From a digital services perspective, poor or missing master data is a killer.
 For example, analyses or advice given to a customer to adjust the settings of a machine or to stop the process based on poor master data could lead to costly litigations or even safety incidents.

 From a development project perspective master data is equally important.
-As illustrated in the figure below, in order to deliver new business capabilities successfully, there has to be a clear linkage between the business strategy, operating model and business processes as well as the integrated systems, data flows and valid data.
+In order to deliver new business capabilities successfully, there has to be a clear linkage between the business strategy, operating model and business processes as well as the integrated systems, data flows and valid data.
 If any of those building blocks is missing or neglected, it means that the whole capability will most likely fail.

 As discussed above, the importance of master data and master data management should be very obvious for all companies building digital and data driven capabilities.
 For one reason or another, this unfortunately is not always the case.
 Perhaps it is related to the very nature of master data management being traditionally fairly technical in nature, resource intensive and time consuming and the fact that master data management does not implement any new business capabilities per se – it enables them.

-Our approach to master data management, as illustrated in the figure below, is modular and can be applied to small, medium and large-scale companies with different maturity levels in MDM.
+Our approach to master data management is modular and can be applied to small, medium and large-scale companies with different maturity levels in MDM.

 First of all, our approach emphasizes the importance of understanding the true business needs, issues and priorities for master data and master data management: what master data domains and entities are critical for the company and why?
 What are the current master data related issues and what is the business impact?